Ptyodactylus orlovi: Habitat

-The preferred natural habitat of P. orlovi is rocky areas of desert, at altitudes from sea level to 2,500 m.
+The preferred natural habitat of Ptyodactylus orlovi is rocky areas of desert, at altitudes from sea level to 2,500 m.

 Description

-P. orlovi may attain a snout-to-vent length (SVL) of 8.4 cm, with a tail slightly shorter than SVL.
+Ptyodactylus orlovi may attain a snout-to-vent length (SVL) of 8.4 cm, with a tail slightly shorter than SVL.

 Behavior

-P. orlovi is diurnal, terrestrial, and rupicolous.
+Ptyodactylus orlovi is diurnal, terrestrial, and rupicolous.

 Reproduction

-P. orlovi is oviparous.
+Ptyodactylus orlovi is oviparous.
 In summer, an adult female may lay a clutch of two eggs in a communal nesting site.